SilverBlog/silverblog/readme/en-US.md

 Next, you just need to execute the Build static page command.
 The system will automatically generate a static page and submit it to the github page.

-You can try using the `/example/.travis.yml` script for automated submission. (experimental feature, not guaranteed)
+You can try using the `/example/.travis.yml` script for automated submission.

 ## Use client management server